AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/overview.md

 * Sensitive or highly private information (push can be seen on lock screens).
 * Users are mostly on desktop and not in the mobile app.

->[!TAB In-App]
++++

++++In-app messages

-In-App messages are messages that appear inside an app while the user is actively using it.
+In-app messages are messages that appear inside an app while the user is actively using it.
 They don't pop up on the lock screen or outside the app — instead, they show up as banners, pop-ups, or small cards while the user is exploring the app.

 For example: